bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_spring_2026.md

 1. [HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis](https://proceedings.neurips.cc/paper/2020/hash/c5d736809766d46260d816d8dbc9eb44-Abstract.html): Even better speech synthesis with GANs.

-1.[The GAN is dead; long live the GAN!
+1. [The GAN is dead; long live the GAN!
 A Modern GAN Baseline](https://arxiv.org/abs/2501.05441): A 2025 paper that brings back GANs by addressing mode collapse and making them easier to train.
 This is the R3GAN paper.

 ### Variational Auto Encoders (VAEs)